scan-io-git/scan-io/docs/scanio-fetch.md

 ## Args of the Command
 - "vcs" is the plugin name of the VCS used.
 Eg. bitbucket, gitlab, github, etc.
-- "input-file" or "f" is a file in scanio format with list of repositories to fetch.
+- "input-file" or "i" is a file in scanio format with list of repositories to fetch.
 The list command could prepare this file.
 - "auth-type" is a type for an authentication - "http", "ssh-agent" or "ssh-key".
 - "ssh-key" is a path to an SSH key.
 - "threads" or "j" is a number of concurrent goroutines.
 The default is 1.